 As Detroit Lions Team President and CEO, Rod Wood oversees all football and business operations of the Lions organization and reports directly to Principal Owner and Chair Sheila Ford Hamp.
 He was originally appointed Team President on Nov.
 19, 2015.

-Off the field, Wood provided support for an initial $600,000 commitment from Mrs. Ford and players in 2018 toward the launch of Detroit Lions Inspire Change, the team's social justice initiative in the City of Detroit.
-The initiative has since continued through grants to various Metro Detroit organizations and will remain as part of the team's community footprint in 2022.
+Off the field, Wood has provided support for the team's social justice initiative, Detroit Lions Inspire Change.
+The initiative began with an initial $600,000 commitment from Mrs. Ford and Lions players in 2018 and has since continued through grants to various Metro Detroit organizations.

 At the League level, Wood was appointed to and serves on the NFL's Investment Committee.
 For the eight years prior to his appointment as team president, Wood worked closely with the Detroit Lions organization and the Ford Family in his role as President and CEO of Ford Estates.